noisychannel/tensorflow_install/README.md

 For the GPU version

-<del>pip install --user /export/a16/gkumar/code/tensorflow/tensorflow_install/pip_packages/tf_gpu_pkg/tensorflow-0.9.0-py2-none-any.whl</del>
+``pip install --user /export/a16/gkumar/code/tensorflow/tensorflow_install/pip_packages/tf_gpu_pkg/tensorflow-0.9.0-py2-none-any.whl``

-The GPU version does not work on the CLSP cluster : https://github.com/tensorflow/tensorflow/issues/526 : Suggestions for workaround welcome.
+The GPU version requires the GPUs to be set in DEFAULT or EXCLUSIVE_PROCESS mode (all GPUs on the CLSP cluster, now operate on the EXCLUSIVE_PROCESS mode).

 # Install Tensorflow from source